 a.
-Cash, Cash Equivalents and Restricted Cash
+Cash, Cash Equivalents, and Restricted Cash

-As of December 31, 2022 and 2021, the Foundation's cash and cash equivalents consisted of \$9,190 and \$29,685, respectively, comprised mainly of money market and checking accounts that were deposited in various financial institutions in the United States and Bulgaria.
+As of December 31, 2023 and 2022, the Foundation's cash and cash equivalents consisted of \$2,031 and \$9,190, respectively, comprised mainly of money market and checking accounts that were deposited in various financial institutions in the United States and Bulgaria.

-Pursuant to an agreement signed in 2020 between ABF and Tokuda Bank JSC with regards to the implementation of a mission-driven program and in order to secure the realization of the program, in 2020 the Foundation established a pledge in favor of Tokuda bank JSC on a bank account opened at the bank.
+Pursuant to an agreement signed in 2020 between ABF and Tokuda Bank JSC with regards to the implementation of a mission-driven program and in order to secure the realization of the program, in 2020 the Foundation established a pledge in favor of Tokuda Bank JSC on a bank account opened at the bank.
 The use of that cash is limited through the end of the program.
-As of December 31, 2022 and 2021, restricted cash at this account was \$1,610 and \$651, respectively.
+As of December 31, 2023 and 2022, restricted cash in this account was \$2,103 and \$1,610, respectively.